 Besides Medicare, there are other types of insurance you can consider.
 Down below we will talk about additional benefits provided by Social Security that you might be eligible for.

 Social Security is a program led by the federal government which provides for the material needs of individuals and families, protects aged and disabled persons against the expenses of illnesses that may otherwise use up their savings, and gives children the chance to grow up healthy and secure in case death of a family member occurs in their family.

 To put it more simply, Social Security provides you with a source of income when you retire or if you cannot work due to a disability as well as it supports your legal dependants.

-Beyond its role in replacing a portion of your income, Social Security supports family members who have lost loved ones as well as those with disabilities.
+Beyond its role in replacing a portion of your income, Social Security supports family members (spouse, children, or parents) who have lost loved ones as well as those with disabilities.

 If you were married to a U.S. citizen who worked for at least 10 years while paying taxes to Social Security, you might be entitled to a survivor benefit that is higher than what you are entitled to due to your own earnings.
 These survivor benefits are disbursed as half of the deceased’s earned benefit.
 Even if you were married more than once, you are still entitled to this benefit if you were married for at least 10 years and meet other criteria.

 Survivor benefits are also available to divorced spouses if they had been married for at least 10 years and the surviving spouse meets certain criteria.
 Dependent children under 16, those 18-19 who are full-time students, and disabled children whose parent died are also able to receive benefits.

 For a parent to be eligible for a benefit, some qualifications must be satisfied.
 For example, a person applying for parent benefits must be at least 62 years old, and their adult child was providing at least half of their support and has since died.
 The deceased had to have enough work credit gathered before their death and their parent has to provide timely documents